wazuh/wazuh-packages/README.md

 - [SplunkApp](/splunkapp/README.md)

 ## Contribute

 If you want to contribute to our project please don't hesitate to send a pull request.
-You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh) by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com) to ask questions and participate in discussions.
+You can also join our users [mailing list](https://groups.google.com/d/forum/wazuh) by sending an email to [wazuh+subscribe@googlegroups.com](mailto:wazuh+subscribe@googlegroups.com)or join to our Slack channel by filling this [form](https://wazuh.com/community/join-us-on-slack/) to ask questions and participate in discussions.

 ## License and copyright